0xmichalis/nftbk/README.md

 ## Configuration

-Two configuration files are used:
+Three configuration files are used:
 - `config_chains.toml`: Contains RPC URLs for different chains
 - `config_tokens.toml`: Contains the NFT tokens to back up
+- `config_ipfs.toml`: Contains info about connecting to multiple IPFS providers (optional; for IPFS pinning support)

 Currently `config_chains.toml` includes a few prepopulated RPCs.
 Alchemy RPCs are used for EVM chains with an API key that can be configured as `ALCHEMY_API_KEY` inside an `.env` file.
 You can also choose to use different RPCs altogether.
 For `config_tokens.toml`, there is an `example_config_tokens.toml` that you can update as needed with the tokens to backup.